chemfiles/chemfiles/README.md

 any other method) often produce enormous amounts of data, which had to be post-processed in order to extract informations.
 This post-processing step involve reading and parsing the data, and computing physical values with the help of statistical thermodynamic.
-Chemharp try to help you on the first point, by providing the same interface to all the trajectory formats.
+Chemharp tries to help you on the first point, by providing the same interface to all the trajectory formats.
 If you ever need to change your output format, your analysis tools will still work the same way.
+Chemharp is efficient because it allow you to write and debug your code only once, and then to re-use it as needed.

+## Goals

+The Chemharp library tries to be:

+ - Easy and simple to use.
+There are only five main classes, which are really easy to understand.
+No messy templates and uninformative functions names;
+ - Multi-languages, it can be used from whatever language you prefer.
+If your favorite language is not supported, it have a clean C interface so that you can add a binding;
+ -

 ## Features

  - Automatic recognition of file type based on filename extension;
  - Open-source under the Mozilla Public License;
- - Cross platform: Windows, Linux, Mac OS X, maybe others;
+ - Cross platform: it runs on Windows, Linux, Mac OS X, and maybe others systems;
- - Support for a number of atoms which is not constant.
+ - Support for a number of atoms which is not constant;
+ - Bindings to the most used scientific languages:  Python, C, Fortran 95;
+ - Work with binary formats, if the corresponding libraries are available.

 ## Planned Features

- - Bindings to the most used scientific languages:  Python, Julia, C, Fortran 95
- - Binding to even more languages: Lua, Java, ...
+ - Binding to even more languages: Julia, Lua, …
  - More formats !
  - More speed !
- - Support for very big files, over network.
+ - Support for other files types: very big files, over network, compressed text files.

 ## File formats